swingflip-repo-archive/Generic-Genero-Application-Template-Lite/README.md

   - Over 1000 built in truetype font icons ready to use within your applications Including FontAwesome and FlatIcons
   - Full localisation support.
 (Comes with English and French Language packs by default)
   - Local SQLite3 database which houses encyrpted logins and device logs.
-  - Bundled with a basic PHP nuSOAP webservice which showcases the use of webservices and Genero mobile whilst online and offline
+  - Bundled with a basic PHP nuSOAP webservice which showcases the use of webservices and Genero whilst online and offline

 ### GGAT's Demo Functionaility
   - Local Login facility (Uses local SQLlite DB within the application and encrypts data using bCrypt)
-  - Local user support (also includes userTypes i.e. Admins and Users)
+  - Local user support (also includes user types i.e. Admins and Users)
   - Automated Connectivity Checks (Automatic connection detection to detect when device is online or offline)
   - Camera Upload Demo (Take or select photos from your device and upload them to a webservice using base64 payloads)
   - Interactivity Demo (Multiple Javascript & jQuery plugin demos)